Thursday, October 31, 2024

 10) Koyaanisqatsi (Trailer)

 Like I’ve probably stated a few times on this blog, I’m not the biggest fan of Arthouse films.
 More often than not, I think they talk down to their audience, and feel like fluffy pieces that just stroke the director’s ego.
 That doesn’t mean they’re all like that, as there’s a couple that really make the brain cells ignite.
 Case in point, we have Koyaanisqatsi.
 Translated from the Hopi Indian language as “Life Out Of Balance”, it is one of the most stunning features I’ve ever watched.
 While there is some ego around the beginning, there isn’t much else in that regard during the rest of it’s 86 minute run time.
 It really is something not just to see, but hear as well, thanks to Philip Glass’s incredible soundtrack that plays across the entire movie.
 There’s no spoken dialog, and there aren’t any characters, though one could argue that when it focuses on a specific person there could be.
-Godfrey Reggio never put a story in, as he wanted all of it’s viewer to come up with their own opinion about what they saw.
+Godfrey Reggio never put a story in, as he wanted all of it’s viewers to come up with their own opinion about what they saw.
 In the 42 years since it was released, older fans & newer fans alike have come to appreciate the wonderful photography & amazingly crafted music, and it’s contributions to motion picture should never be forgotten.

 9) A Nightmare On Elm Street (Trailer)